 On this page you will find our adapted curriculum for the next phase of our school as we welcome back all pupils to school.
 We are calling this our recovery curriculum, which acknowledges that there have been big losses to children as they have stayed at home, both last year and at the start of 2021.
 Although the vast majority of children are now fully settled back into daily school life we need to accept there are some who still face periods of isolation, become unwell or have been personally affected by recent events.
-Our ‘recovery curriculum’ ensures that pupils are ready to learn and as such social and emotional learning will be prioritised.
+Our ‘recovery curriculum’ ensures that pupils are ready to learn and as such well-being needs will be prioritised.
 The act of recovery is as much an emotional and social one as it is academic, and our ability to recognise and plan for this will be at the heart of our learners’ eventual success.

 Fundamental to a successful education is to ensure that children feel safe, listened to and supported by their teachers, parents and peers.
 Our primary focus at Regent Farm will always be their wellbeing and happiness.
 Each child will require differing amounts of support this year and we aim to ensure that the pastoral support on offer will be effective and can help all pupils to engage successfully in their learning.
 Children have also not been able to mix with as many peers in school and at home for some time so our aim is to provide a framework within school to support these relationships as things return to some sense of normality.